 Romance When you are On the Spectrum

-All humans need companionship and intimacy – those with and without an ASD.
-Problems with social interaction can make it difficult for individuals with an ASD to find a partner and to have a romantic relationship – but it is possible.
+All humans need companionship and intimacy – those with and NOT on the autism spectrum.
+Problems with social interaction can make it difficult for individuals on the autism spectrum to find a partner and to have a romantic relationship – but it is possible.

-Individuals with ASDs have some positive characteristics that are important assets in a relationship, such as loyalty, reliability, honesty, commitment and punctuality.
+Individuals on the autism spectrum have some positive characteristics that are important assets in a relationship, such as loyalty, reliability, honesty, commitment and punctuality.

 Apart from social difficulties, those characteristics that make romantic relationships difficult include sensory problems, understanding expected behaviour, understanding the other person’s reactions and intentions, controlling anxiety and being flexible.

-Individuals with ASDs can improve their abilities in these areas by becoming aware of what is expected of them, although this may not come naturally.
+Individuals on the autism spectrum can improve their abilities in these areas by becoming aware of what is expected of them, although this may not come naturally.

-The following information gives more details about romantic relationships for those with an ASD.
+The following information gives more details about romantic relationships for those on the autism spectrum.

 Family Planning Australia offer great advice and support to individuals with disabilities, surrounding relationships and sexuality.
 Visit their website